Pitch to Pro Pipeline

 Jenny Hall

 “Working with an amazing roster of writers, artists and producers, the bar stays pretty high!
 What I look for in a song, though, is a great melody that sticks with me long after the song is over, as well as amazing craftsmanship in the lyrics.
-Basically, being able to take a new or common idea and displaying it in a clever but commercial way that relates to listeners!”
+Basically, being able to take a new or common idea and display it in a clever but commercial way that relates to listeners!”

 See Jenny's full bio.